angeloashmore/react-suspense-demo/README.md

 # React Suspense Demo

-A simple React app demonstrates Suspense by fetching random cat facts from an API.
+A simple React app that demonstrates Suspense by fetching random cat facts from an API.

 This demo goes along with an upcoming article on [Prismic's blog][prismic-blog].